Developing Opportunities for Women in the Legal Profession

 Many of our attorneys have also been honored, including:

 Hope P. Krebs, partner and co-chair of the International Practice Group, has been named one of Philadelphia Business Journal's "Best of the Bar."
 Ms. Krebs is recognized for her significant and recent achievements in the area of tax.
-Ms. Krebs is the immediate past Chair of Multilaw, the Multinational Association of Independent Law Firms, and sits on the Management Committee of this legal network with 9,000 members in more than 150 commercial centers around the world.
+Ms. Krebs is the first woman to be appointed chair of Multilaw, the Multinational Association of Independent Law Firms, and sits on the Management Committee of this legal network with 9,000 members in more than 150 commercial centers around the world.